 This part of the Smokies is also a favorite swimming destination for locals who know where to find good swimming spots along the West Prong of the Little Pigeon River.

 Simply find a pull-off to park on the gravel Greenbrier Rd and you'll find paths down to the river so you can wade in the pristine mountain waters.
-The best swimming posts are located on the left side of the road before the ranger station.
-While you're in Greenbrier you can hike to Ramsey Cascades, enjoy a picnic, or tour historic cabins in the Grennbrier community.
+The best swimming spots are located on the left side of the road before the ranger station.
+While you're in Greenbrier you can hike to Ramsey Cascades, enjoy a picnic, or tour historic cabins in the Greenbrier community.

 Map of Swimming Holes in Gatlinburg